LDAWG-a11y/a11yWebApp/src/guides/creating-a-skip-to-content-link.md

 ---
 ## Intro

 As the page title suggests, we're going to deep dive into Skip Links.
-In my experience (which of course is not necessarily the same as everybody else's) I understand a Skip Link to be an element that allows a user to skip over repeated items across a set of web pages.
-Other folks may call them something different, such as Jump Links and this may in fact be reflected in the visible label to the element, which can differ from site to site, some common examples are:
+In my experience (which of course is not necessarily the same as everybody else's) I consider a Skip Link to be an element that allows a user to skip over some content, usually because it may take some effort to get past that content by tabbing through it.
+Other folks may call them something different, such as Jump Links and this may in fact be reflected in the visible label of the element, which can differ from site to site, some common examples are:

 * Skip to main
 * Skip navigation